GrupoDiana/BRT-Documentation/docs/osc/resources.md

 `HRTF_SOFAFile_path`: Specifies a SOFA file containing an HRTF. it can be either relative or absolute.
 If a relative path is used it will be calculated from the data folder that can be found in the same folder as the BeRTA executable.

 `spatialResolution`: This parameter indicates the interpolation step in the horizontal plane of zero elevation.
-To learn more about this grid and the interpolation mechanism, please refer to the [HRTF grids]().
+To learn more about this grid and the interpolation mechanism, please refer to the [SphericalInterpolatedFIRTable](../library/service-modules/service-spherical-interpolated-fir-table.md) service module.

 #### Return